GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

 ------------------

 Sometimes users should have extra rights for particular objects.
-For example, if the user should have rights to read only particular cases of a certain case type then atomic permissions can be used.
+For example, if the user should have rights to read only particular ZAAKs of a certain ZAAKTYPE then atomic permissions can be used.

 Unlike blueprint permissions there are several sources of the atomic permissions for the users.

-* The user is a **behandelaar** of the case.
-When this role is created (and the notification is received by the ZAC) the user receives a permission to read the case automatically.
+* The user is a **behandelaar** of the ZAAK.
+When this role is created (and the notification is received by the ZAC) the user receives a permission to read the ZAAK automatically.
-* The user is required to be an **adviser** or **approver** of the case.
-When the review request is created the users mentioned there receive a permission to read the case and to perform Camunda tasks automatically.
+* The user is required to be an **adviser** or **approver** of the ZAAK.
+When the review request is created the users mentioned there receive a permission to read the ZAAK and to perform Camunda tasks automatically.
-* The user is assigned to a case **activity**.
-When the user is assigned to the activity they receive permissions to read the case and to read and update activities automatically.
+* The user is assigned to a ZAAK **activity**.
+When the user is assigned to the activity they receive permissions to read the ZAAK and to read and update activities automatically.
-* The user **requests access** to the particular case and this request was approved.
+* The user **requests access** to the particular ZAAK and this request was approved.
 * The functional manager grants permission to the user.

 Unlike blueprint permissions atomic permissions don't use roles, since a part of them is created automatically and can't rely on user-defined roles.

-The display of all the users and their atomic permissions for the case is available in the ZAC user interface.
+The display of all the users and their atomic permissions for the ZAAK is available in the ZAC user interface.

 .. image:: _assets/authorization_atomic_permissions_ui.png
     :alt: Atomic permissions in the UI